jxjo/PlanformCreator2/README.md

-### Windows Setup using Python
+### Python package setup

-If you already have installed Python version >=3.12, it is advantageous to install the PlanformCreator2 as a 'package'.
+If you already have Python >=3.12 installed, you can install PlanformCreator2 as a package.
-This will startup the app faster than using the standalone .exe file.
+Startup is typically faster than with the standalone `.exe`.
-The package already includes Worker and Xoptfoil2.
+The package includes Worker and Xoptfoil2.

 Install the app:
 ```
 pip install planformcreator2
 ```

-To upgrade to the actual version use `pip install planformcreator2 -U`.
+To upgrade to the latest version, use `pip install planformcreator2 -U`.

 Run the app by typing `planformcreator2` on the command line.

-The command `where planformcreator2.exe` will show, where Python installed the program within your filesystem.
+The command `where planformcreator2.exe` shows where Python installed the program.
-This file path can be used to create a shortcut on your desktop or to assign the file extension '.dat' to the app,  allowing to open an airfoil with a double click.
+That path can be used to create a desktop shortcut or to assign the `.pc2` file extension.

-If you just want to try out the app and want to ensure, that the installation doesn't influence other packages, you may prefer to install the package in an 'virtual environment'.
-For daily use a 'normal' installation is more convenient.
+If you want to try the app without affecting other packages, use a virtual environment.
+For daily use, a normal installation is usually more convenient.

-### Linux and MacOS
+### Linux and macOS

-The app is installed as a Python 'package'.
-Please ensure to have a Python version >=3.12.
+Install the app as a Python package.
+Please ensure Python >=3.12 is installed.

 `pip3 install planformcreator2`

-To upgrade to the actual version use
+To upgrade to the latest version, use

  `pip3 install planformcreator2 -U`

-Run the app by typing `planformcreator2` on the command line.
+Run the app with `planformcreator2`.

-The command `which planformcreator2` will show, where Python installed the program within your filesystem.
+The command `which planformcreator2` shows where Python installed the program.
-This file path can be used to create a shortcut on your desktop or to assign the file extension '.dat' to the app,  allowing to open an airfoil with a double click.
+This path can be used to create a shortcut.

 #### Preparing Worker
-To use polar generation and wing analysis the program `worker` has to be compiled and made available for PlanformCreator2 by copying the program into /usr/local/bin.
+To use polar generation and wing analysis, `worker` must be compiled and made available to PlanformCreator2 (for example in `/usr/local/bin`).

 Please have a look into [Xoptfoil2 README](https://github.com/jxjo/Xoptfoil2#Installation) for further information.